vangheem/nvg_blog/_posts/2019-06-11-scaling-python-web-applications.md

 Let's see how a thread-based application performs vs an AsyncIO applications for CPU bound request handling.

-For the context of this post, we will be using this [loader script](https://gist.github.com/vangheem/00666c9cf264f883db119cca6c59016e)
+For the context of this post, we will be using this [loader script](https://gist.github.com/vangheem/00666c9cf264f883db119cca6c59016e).
+It defaults to running 100 requests concurrently.

 Our simple CPU bound threaded app will be a flask app that does a CPU heavy task for half a second on each request: